makersacademy/chitter-challenge/README.md

 Chitter uses Ruby, Sinatra, PostgreSQL and BCrypt.

+## Features I didn't have time to add

+- Peeps show name and username of author
+- Username and email address of users are unique
+- Email notification if tagged in a peep
+- Reply to peeps
+- Nice CSS

 ## User stories

 > As a Maker, so that I can let people know what I am doing, I want to post a message (peep) to chitter